 A letting agent or landlord will ask you to provide references that indicate your eligibility for the property that will become your home.
 Often, whether your application is successful or not will depend on the results of your references.
-There are several things that will be checked as part of this process, including what your character is like and your employment and salary information.
+Several things are checked as part of this process, including your character, employment and salary information.

-You’ll need to speak to your employer and ask if they’ll provide a reference for you confirming your employment details, your income and giving an insight into your character.
-You may also need to provide a reference from your previous landlord that shows you’re a responsible tenant, for instance stating how reliable you are with rent payments and how well you looked after the house or flat.
+You'll need to speak to your employer and ask them to provide a reference for you to confirm your employment details, income, and insight into your character.
+You may also need to provide a reference from your previous landlord that shows you're a responsible tenant, for instance, stating how reliable you are with rent payments and how well you looked after the house or flat.

-How you provide your references will depend on the way in which the letting agent or landlord handles their referencing.
-If they manage this manually, you’ll need to provide a written copy of your references along with the referees’ contact details.
+How you provide your references will depend on how the letting agent or landlord handles their referencing.
+If they manage this manually, you'll need to provide a written copy of your references and the referees' contact details.
 If the agent or landlord uses an external company to process references, then you may need to get set up with the company and provide the contact details of the relevant people.
-Typically, the company will then get in touch with them via phone or email to obtain the references.
+Typically, the company will then contact them via phone or email to obtain the references.

 Documents that show your income and employment status